B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 • Generic praise without specifics

-• All testimonials from same type of customer
+• All testimonials from the same type of customer

 • No attribution or context